jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### ItemPage about a Photograph

-Now that we have some basic microdata on the page, let's try to to describe more items on the page.
-Looking at the valid properties for an [ItemPage](http://schema.org/ItemPage), it has an `about` property, inherited from [CreativeWork](http://schema.org/CreativeWork).
+Now that we have some basic microdata about the page, let's try to to describe more items on the page.
+Looking at the valid properties for an [`ItemPage`](http://schema.org/ItemPage), it has an `about` property, inherited from [CreativeWork](http://schema.org/CreativeWork).
-ItemPage inherits different
+`ItemPage` inherits different
-properites from Thing, CreativeWork, and WebPage.
+properites from `Thing`, `CreativeWork`, and `WebPage`.
-In some cases child types add in new properites, but in the case of ItemPage no new properties are defined.
+In some cases child types add in new properites, but in the case of `ItemPage` no new properties are defined.

-If we add `itemprop="about"` to the `div` containing all metadata, then what would be extracted from the page is just the text content with line breaks and all.
+If we add `itemprop="about"` to the `div` containing all metadata, then what would be extracted from the page is just the text content within the `div` with line breaks and all.
 Microdata processing never maintains markup.
 (If you need to maintain some snippet of markup, then [consider](https://dvcs.w3.org/hg/htmldata/raw-file/default/html-data-guide/index.html#syntax-considerations) using microformats or RDfa, which have the ability to maintain XML literals.)

-Microdata is specified in a way where if the author of the page gets it wrong, the processor may still be able to do something useful with even just that text content.
+Microdata is specified in a way where if the author of the page gets use of the vocabulary wrong, the processor may still be able to do something useful with even just that text content.
 Processors should expect bad data ([Conformance](http://schema.org/docs/datamodel.html)).
-Looking at how the `about` property is defined, though, the proper value of the `about` property is another `Thing` (not a jumble of text).
+Looking at how the `about` property of an `ItemPage` is defined, though, the proper value of the `about` property is another `Thing` (not text content).
 In this way Schema.org suggests how to nest items within other items forming a tree.
-In this case specifying Thing as a valid value of the `about` property means that any type in the Schema.org hierarchy can be selected to create a new item as the value of the `about` property.
-The [Photograph](http://schema.org/Photograph) type is most appropriate for this example.
+In this case specifying `Thing` as a valid value of the `about` property means that any type in the Schema.org hierarchy can be selected to create a new item as the value of the `about` property.
+The [`Photograph`](http://schema.org/Photograph) type is most appropriate for this example.

-They way to show relationships between items on a page is through nesting items.
+The way to show relationships between items on a page is through nesting items.
 Nesting is implemented by using all three attributes (`itemprop`, `itemscope`, `itemtype`) on the same element.
 Doing this states that the value of a property is a new item of a particular type.